ramaroberto/neat-python/docs/config_file.rst

 .. index:: found_solution()

 * *fitness_threshold*
-    When the fitness computed by ``fitness_criterion`` meets or exceeds this threshold, the evolution process will terminate, with a call to any registered reporting class' :py:meth:`found_solution <reporting.BaseReporter.found_solution>` method.
+    When the :term:`fitness` computed by ``fitness_criterion`` meets or exceeds this threshold, the evolution process will terminate, with a call to any registered reporting class' :py:meth:`found_solution <reporting.BaseReporter.found_solution>` method.

 .. note::